 After all, one thing I’ve said multiple times is that I like to study television shows, movies, and books to see if there’s something I can learn.

 Set-up is important.
 Every good story needs it.
 But you can’t set-up at the expense of your climax and conclusion.
 These need to be satisfying for your readers, make the story tie itself together in a pretty little bow, and stay true to your characters.

 Another thing we learn from “Smile” is that a good story can be ruined by having too many things going on.
-B-stories is honestly something I struggle with as a writer, “Midnight” being one of the first times I really attempted to weave one into a story.
+B-stories are honestly something I struggle with as a writer, “Midnight” being one of the first times I really attempted to weave one into a story.